 What is a speed bag?

 Another factor that influences the speed bag training is the size of the equipment.
-The smaller the bag, the faster it is and harder it to target.
+The smaller the bag, the faster it is and harder it is to target.
 That’s why advanced boxers use small bags, why beginners bigger ones.

-What’s the speed bag good for?
+What are the speed bag benefits?

 - Great to release stress.